Where's the growth? Euro zone still lacks investor appeal

 "I don't see any major appetite among Russian businessmen for investing in the European Union.
 An hotel here and there.
 But there are no major, mainstream deals," Bazarov said.

-While some investors, especially in North America, are wary of moving back decisively into Europe, others will be well aware that fortune can favour the brave.
+While some investors, especially in North America, are wary of moving back decisively into Europe, others will be well aware that fortune can favor the brave.

 LONG-TERM PERSPECTIVE